lbaehren/docker-mettools/README.md

     │
     ├── anaconda.bash         ...
 Collection of helper functions to work with Docker image.
     ├── assets
     │   └── entrypoint.sh     ...
-Script to define entry point into the Docker image.
+Script to define the entry point into the Docker image.
     ├── docs
     │   ├── 01_install.md     ...
-Instruction how to install and start docker on openSUSE.
+Instructions on how to install and start docker on openSUSE.
     │   ├── 02_build.md       ...
-Instruction on how to build the Docker image and the required Anaconda packages.
+Instructions on how to build the Docker image and the required Anaconda packages.
     │   ├── 03_run.md         ...
 Full examples on how to build, install and run YAROS and GRAS-PPF using this Docker image.
     │   └── 04_help.md        ...
 Useful Docker commands and short tutorial.
     ├── Dockerfile            ...
 Docker file used for building the Docker image.